truglodite/Dehydrator/Readme.md

 While in drying mode the heater is hysteresis controlled to maintain the desired temperature for the configured elapsed time.
 The LCD displays hours until dry (eta), relative humidity %, actual/desired temp, and heater duty cycle %.
 The fan remains on always in drying mode.
 During dry mode, up/down will adjust the desired temperature, and select will switch to holding mode.
 If the timer counts to zero the code goes to holding mode.

-In to holding mode, which toggles the heater on/off using +/- hysteresis to maintain the set humidity level.
-In holding mode, the LCD displays "Hold", heating %, actual temp, and actual/desired humidity.
+Holding mode toggles the heater on/off using +/- hysteresis to maintain the set humidity level.
+The LCD displays "Hold", heating %, actual temp, and actual/desired humidity.
 The fan turns on when the heater is turned on, and it turns off a few seconds after heater turns off.
-During holding mode, the up/down buttons adjust the desired humidity %, and the select button will go to off mode.
+The up/down buttons adjust the desired humidity %, and the select button will go to off mode.
 A safety check ensures the selected filament holding temperature is not exceeded in holding mode regardless of humidity values.

 In all modes, an LED toggles on/off to indicate power going to the heater.
 On displays that show heater %, heater % is calculated as (on time)/(on time + off time).
 This percentage is updated each time the heater is turned either on or off.